LSSTC-DSFP/LSSTC-DSFP-Sessions/Sessions/Session16/README.md

 # Schedule

 ## Day 0 -- Introduction for the New Cohort

+"The story so far: In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move."

+-- Douglas Adams

 Sunday, Sep 18, 2022
 * 09:00 AM - 10:00 AM Registration
 * 10:00 AM - 10:30 AM Incoming Student Survey